 (6) failure to comply with (5), the Executor will be liable to pay a penalty equal to the amount of tax payable.

-To be sure that there is no debtors left out in the process, this is what the executor must do:
+To be sure that there is no creditors left out in the process, this is what the executor must do:

 1. Inform Inland Revenue Board (IRB) about the deceased estate.
 He will be required to fill in some forms and declare all the assets of the deceased.
 IRB will assess the outstanding income tax for the very last time.

-2. Publish about the deceased estate in the official Gazette of Malaysia to inform other debtors to come and collect the due debt.
+2. Publish about the deceased estate in the official Gazette of Malaysia to inform other creditors to come and collect the due debt.

-If the debtors missed the Gazette, that’s too bad.
+If the creditors missed the Gazette, that’s too bad.

-Are you a potential debtor?
+Are you a potential creditor?
 Please share with us how do you know that someone who owes you money has passed away.

-Can the debtor request for payment from the beneficiaries?
+Can the creditor request for payment from the beneficiaries?

 According the Income Tax Act 1967 Section 74, the executor will be liable to pay the tax debt.
 As for other debts, if the executor failed to perform task 2 – Gazetted – he will be liable to pay the debt, not the beneficiaries.
 However, any dispute can still cause a fight on court.